 |A deacon processed before Mass at the Tekakwitha Conference, St. James Cathedral, Seattle, Washington, 1993.
 Tekakwitha Conference Records, Anne M. Scheurman, photographer.||Angel McFarland Sobotta (Nez Perce) signed the Lord's Prayer in Plains Indian Sign Language at the Tekakwitha Conference, Phoenix, Arizona, 1984.
 Tekakwitha Conference Records.|

-Since 1977, the department has acquired the records of the Bureau of Catholic Indian Missions, the Tekakwitha Conference, and more than 50 other collections, which document over 100 native peoples from Canada, Guatemala, Mexico, and the United States, primarily in their relationship with the Catholic Church.
-English is the prevailing language in most collections.
-However, some records use indigenous American (Cheyenne, Choctaw, Dakota [Lakota], Ojibwa) or other European languages (French, German, and Spanish).
+In 1977, the department became the repository for the Bureau of Catholic Indian Missions.
+Thereafter, it became the repository for the Tekakwitha Conference and/ or acquired more than 50 other collections, which collectively document Catholic evangelization, pastoral, and social justice concerns.
+More than 100 native peoples in Canada, Guatemala, Mexico, and the United States are represented in the collections.
+While English is the prevailing language in most collections, some records use other languages as well, e.g. Dakota [Lakota], French, German, Ojibwa, Spanish.

-In addition, the general collection of the Marquette Raynor Memorial Libraries hold over 30,000 titles pertaining to Native American peoples.
+Furthermore, the general collection of Marquette's Raynor Memorial Libraries hold over 30,000 related titles.

-Historic Directories: Many different types of directories, such as city directories, occupational and professional directories, ethnic directories and church directories are created for contemporary reference purposes, and also serve as useful tools for historical research.
-More information.
+Historic Directories: Many different types of directories, such as city directories, occupational and professional directories, ethnic directories, and church directories, were created for past reference purposes but remain useful as historical research tools.
+More information about Catholic Directories.

 Catholic-related records about Native Americans at other repositories: Marquette's Guides to Catholic-Related Records about Native Americans in the United States describe the holdings of related archival records not at Marquette University.
 The entries for missions, parishes, dioceses, and the religious institutes (or orders) of men and women also include chronologies to illuminate involvement with Native Americans.
 Geographical listings divide the current repositories by country, region, and state, and a master subject index includes all Catholic and Native American groups identified in the records and all past and present institutions that have held the records.
 Native ethnic group (tribal) entries are followed by sub-entries listing only those repositories with record holdings of genealogical value.
 The Helps section of volume 5 also contains a listing of archival repositories of non-Catholic church records, a number of which contain genealogical value.

 Pictures in Native America collections: Marquette's digital collections present a representative sampling of its pre-1980 off-line photographic holdings about American Indians.
-Other images are available through on-site visits and custom scans made on request.
-For more information, please ask an archivist.
+Furthermore, pre and post-1980 images from several collections are used in PDF pictorial histories of the Bureau of Catholic Indian Missions and the Tekakwitha Conference that are linked to the respective history note pages of those descriptive inventories.
+All images (whether or not they are displayed online) are available through on-site visits and special requests with custom scanning as needed.
+For more information, click "Ask an Archivist".

-Reading Photographs: More information to help interpret historic photographs, especially those about Native Americans.
+Reading Photographs: More information on reading and identifying historic photographs, especially those about Native Americans.

-Saint Kateri Tekakwitha: The Christianity and Native America collections contain many photographs, writings, and recordings about her St. Kateri Tekakwitha and her Native American followers, a number of which appear in the book - Native Footsteps along the Path of Saint Kateri Tekakwitha, and the video - The Legacy of Saint Kateri Tekakwitha.
+Saint Kateri Tekakwitha: The Native America collections contain many photographs, writings, and recordings about St. Kateri and her Native American followers, a number of which appear in the book, Native Footsteps along the Path of Saint Kateri Tekakwitha (Marquette University Press with the Bureau of Catholic Indian Missions, 2012), and the video, The Legacy of Saint Kateri Tekakwitha (2013).
 To learn more about the collections, use keywords "Kateri" or "Tekakwitha" in "Search the Collections" and "Digital Collections".
-For further information contact "Ask an Archivist" and see the St. Kateri Tekakwitha resource list for K-12 educators.
+For further information, click "Ask an Archivist" and see the St. Kateri Tekakwitha resource list for K-12 educators.